August 5, 2013

 Produced, engineered, and mixed by David Plakon

 Returning in 2018, the band announced that the album had evolved into their third campaign cycle, consisting of their third and fourth studio albums.
-The first, A Brief Inquiry Into Online Relationships (2018), was released to critical praise, and became their third number one album in the UK.
-The second, Notes on a Conditional Form, is set to be released on February 21, 2020.
+The first, A Brief Inquiry into Online Relationships (2018), was released to critical praise, and became their third No. 1 album in the UK.
+The second, Notes on a Conditional Form, is set to be released in February 2020.